-The Insolvency and Bankruptcy Code, 2016 (IBC) is the bankruptcy law of India which seeks to consolidate the existing framework by creating a single law for insolvency and bankruptcy.
+The Insolvency and Bankruptcy Code, 2016 (IBC) is the bankruptcy law of India that seeks to consolidate the existing framework by creating a single law for insolvency and bankruptcy.
 The Insolvency and Bankruptcy Code, 2015 was introduced in LokSabha in December 2015.
-As mentioned in the objective section IBC is An act to consolidate and amend the laws relating to re-organization and insolvency resolution of corporate persons, partnership firms and individuals in a time bound manner for maximisation of value of assets of such persons, to promote entrepreneurship, availability of credit and balance the interests of all the stakeholders including alteration in the order of priority of payment of Government dues and to establish an Insolvency and Bankruptcy Board of India, and for matters connected therewith or incidental thereto.”
+As mentioned in the objective section IBC is An act to consolidate and amend the laws relating to reorganization and insolvency resolution of corporate persons, partnership firms, and individuals in a time-bound manner for maximization of value of assets of such persons, to promote entrepreneurship, availability of credit and balance the interests of all the stakeholders including alteration in the order of priority of payment of Government dues and to establish an Insolvency and Bankruptcy Board of India, and for matters connected therewith or incidental thereto.”

 The act has amended many legislations including the Companies Act and has an overriding effect over all laws when it comes to Insolvency and bankruptcy as mentioned under section 238 of the Code.
 This overriding effect of the code was tested in the Innoventive Industries case, a landmark decision of the Supreme Court.

 The code divides creditors into two classes, financial creditors and operational creditors, and provides superior rights to financial creditors to control the appointment of the resolution professional and choose the resolution plan.
 Both classes, however, can trigger the insolvency resolution process.
 Recently by the 2018 Ordinance, homebuyers were also included under the financial creditors.